 Training with the Virtual School

-If you require any bespoke training to support whole school training events or staff meetings, please contact us.
+Contact us to book a place as spaces are limited.
+Get in touch with us if you require any bespoke training to support whole school training events or staff meetings.

 Attend training sessions or volunteer with the Virtual School